 The Specialities list includes industrially produced medicines: Original drugs, generics and various homeopathic, phytotherapeutic and anthroposophical medicinal products from complementary and alternative medicine.

 The FOPH decides which medicines are included in the Specialities list.
 Each medicine must be proven to be effective, expedient and economical.
 Prior to the approval of new medicines, Swissmedic examines their safety and benefits.

 Here you can search for medicines on the Specialities list.

 Do I have to pay for medicines that are not on the list myself?

 In addition to the Specialities list, there is another list known as the Medicines list with tariff.
-This list includes medicines specially prepared by pharmacists.
+This list includes prescription drugs specially prepared in pharmacies for individual patients.
 These medicines are also covered under basic insurance.

 Medicines that do not appear in the Specialities list or the Medicines list with tariff are known as uninsured drugs.
 These are not covered by basic insurance.

 However, some uninsured drugs are covered by supplementary insurance plans.

 Sanitas offers various supplementary insurance plans that include benefits for uninsured medicines.

 Here you will find additional information on medicines: costs covered by Sanitas.